Trump can find 'drug-infested dens' right outside his windows

 "It is past time for President Trump to step up to the plate and help New Hampshire turn the tide on the opioid crisis," she wrote.
 "He should start by fulfilling his two-months-old promise to declare this crisis a national emergency, which will provide flexibility for federal agencies to direct more help to New Hampshire."

-Olivia Lapeyrolerie, a spokeswoman for New York Mayor Bill de Blasio, said: "I am dumbfounded that the president still doesn't see the death of thousands of New Yorkers as a national emergency.
+Olivia Lapeyrolerie, a spokeswoman for New York Mayor Bill de Blasio, said: "It's dumbfounding that the president still doesn't see the death of thousands of New Yorkers as a national emergency.
 We urge the president to follow the city's public health and safety approach to dealing with this crisis, and to act now because Americans are suffering."

 Related: A Generation at Risk: Children at Center of America's Opioid Crisis